ferrous-systems/embedded-trainings-2020/beginner/README.md

 After the device has been programmed it will automatically reset and start running the new application.

 The `loopback` application will *blink* the red LED in a heartbeat fashion: two fast blinks (LED on then off) followed by two periods of silence (LED off).
 The application will also make the Dongle enumerate itself as a CDC ACM device.
-If you run our `lsusb` tool (from the `advanced/host/lsusb` directory) you should see the newly enumerated Dongle in the output:
+If you run  `usb-list` tool (from the `tools/usb-list` directory) you should see the newly enumerated Dongle in the output:

 ``` console
 $ cargo run